Relax, play, and explore

 This remote area has a hand-boat launch, short primitive trail, and 10 dispersed, tent-only, dry campsites (no water/sewer/electricity), available on a first-come, first-served basis.
 The site has vault toilets and shoreline access.
+There is no potable water at Rocky Coulee Recreation Area.
 Parking is very limited.
 There is a nightly camping fee of $10.

 Sand Hollow Recreation Area

 Includes a campground with 40 dry sites (no water/sewer/electricity), trail, swimming area, sandy beaches, covered picnic areas with barbeques, interpretation and education signs, and ADA compliant campsites, picnic areas and tables, swim beach and vault toilets.
 There is no potable water at Sand Hollow Recreation Area.